stigsec/python-code-obfuscator/README.md

    - Names listed in the `NO_OBFUSCATE` set.
 3. **Generate random names**: Uses the `random` module to generate randomized names of the specified length.
 4. **Replace names**: Substitutes the original names with the randomized names while ensuring the code remains functional.
+5. **Token safety**: Leaves string literals, comments, and other tokens untouched to preserve readability in necessary areas.
-5. **Save the output**: Writes the obfuscated code to the specified output file.
+6. **Save the output**: Writes the obfuscated code to the specified output file.

 ## Limitations